How To Mix Resin: Step by Step

 3. Use a Clean Mixing Stick for Each Stage:

-Employ a new, clean mixing stick when transitioning from measuring to stirring and when adding colorants.
-This helps prevent contamination and ensures a pure blend at each stage of the mixing process.
+Use a new, clean mixing stick when transitioning from measuring to stirring and when adding colorants.
+This helps prevent contamination for a pure blend at each stage of the mixing process.

 4. Experiment with UV Resin for Quick Projects: